Tenancy agreement detail and what to look for tenancy agreement detail

 The parties involved

-It should include the names and address details of all the tenants, the landlord and anyone else involved in the let, such as the letting agents.
+It should include the names and address details of all the tenants, the landlord and anyone else involved in the letting, such as the letting agents.

 Ensures a tenant’s details can be shared only with parties relevant to the let, for example an inventory clerk or a utility company.